 Cynthia earned her Master’s Degree in Mindfulness Studies from Lesley University in 2017.
 Her work focuses on the connection of ancient wisdom to modern crises.
 In 2016, Cynthia travelled to Tibet to better understand the oppression and culture of Tibetan Buddhism, and in 2017, she attended the Dalai Lama’s Kalachakra teachings in Bodhgaya, India.
-She currently develops and manages youth programs at Georges River Land Trust’s Langlais Sculpture Preserve in Cushing, as well as teaches nature-based mindfulness in the Leaps of Imagination program in local public schools.
+She currently develops and manages youth programs at Georges River Land Trust’s Langlais Sculpture Preserve in Cushing.
 Cynthia coordinated the Sacred Art Tour’s first visit to Maine in 2018 and looks forward to welcoming the monks from the Drepung Gomang Monastery in Mundgod, India back to midcoast Maine again in the future.

 John first became interested in Buddhism in 2016 after coming across Thich Nhat Hanh’s book You Are Here.
 While living in Massachusetts, he studied Buddhism with a local Tergar group following Yongey Mingyur Rinpoche’s “Joy of Living” meditation series.
 John connected with Rockland Shambhala as he was transitioning to midcoast Maine for retirement.
 He has completed the five Shambhala Level trainings.
 John’s other interests include getting outside to enjoy hiking, cycling. and kayaking.
 He is also a hobbyist woodworker.